 But how do you integrate social media into your content strategies?
 Especially if you don’t have the time to post updates and manage social media communities?
 Here are some ideas that could help you:

 Add social sharing buttons to every piece of content you publish on your site

 Make it easier for your audience to share it with their followers.
 It doesn’t matter if it’s a landing page or a short blog post, make sure that whatever you publish on the site also includes social sharing buttons.

 Don’t forget to set your sharing buttons to include:

 - The content’s title (this usually is the title meta-tag so make sure you make it click-worthy).

 - Author’s Twitter handle.
-This way everyone who sees your content on social media will know where it came from.
+This way everyone who sees your content will know where it came from.

 - Link(s) to the content.
 You may have to use a URL shortener to make sure there is space even for longer titles left.